 A Mathemalchemy: An Adventure in Math and Art exhibit.
 Duke's Department of Computer Science, along with the Department of Electrical and Computer Engineering, hosted a unique "insider access" exhibition and reception on Thursday, October 17, for ”Mathemalchemy: An Adventure in Math and Art” at MoMath, the National Museum of Mathematics in New York City.James B. Duke Distinguished Professor Emeritus of Mathematics Ingrid Daubechies, co-creator of the exhibit who The New York… read more about Duke Alumni and Friends Experience Mathemalchemy: An Adventure in Math and Art at National Museum of Mathematics »

 Cells rely on complex molecular machinery to perform essential functions such as energy production and protein synthesis.
 To understand how these molecular machines impact health and disease, scientists can study their organization by using state-of-the-art cryo-electron tomography (cryo-ET) technology to acquire high-resolution images of native cellular landscapes.
-This approach is exciting because it allows researchers to directly observe how and where proteins interact with each other within the cell.However, locating… read more about Student Blog Series: Uncovering Molecular Patterns Using AI »
+This approach is exciting because it allows researchers to directly observe how and where proteins interact with each other within the cell.However, locating… read more about Uncovering Molecular Patterns Using AI »

 As the need for talented innovators in the field of computing grows, cultivating a robust and diverse workforce becomes increasingly essential.
 Co-chaired by Susan Rodger, professor of the practice of Computer Science, the Computing Research Association’s Committee on Widening Participation (CRA-WP) addresses this need.
-CRA-WP is one of several National Science Foundation (NSF) Broadening Participation in Computing (BPC) Alliances that receive funding as part of a key initiative aimed at… read more about Computing Research Association’s Committee on Widening Participation (CRA-WP) Receives $5.2 Million Investment from National Science Foundation »
+CRA-WP is one of several National Science Foundation (NSF) Broadening Participation in Computing (BPC) Alliances that receive funding as part of a key initiative aimed at… read more about Computing Research Association’s Committee on Widening Participation Receives $5.2 Million Investment from National Science Foundation »

 read more about Duke experts discuss the potential of AI to help prevent, detect and treat disease »